 When I finally turned off my computer at 9pm, my lower back was sore, my bum was numb, and both feet were tingling, likely slightly swollen.

 I did not shower as intended.
 Rather I climbed into bed to read and to be with my 16.5-year old kitty who is sleeping more and more.

 I realized that emailing myself the 6 things to do and tracking my time spent on each task provides necessary structure and accountability for my 4-Hour Workday.

 I realized that not every day is as productive as others.
 Some days I need time to think and to figure out things, and that doesnâ€™t always happen when the clock is ticking.
 And, that is okay.

 I realized that I need to have a compelling reason to turn off my computer after my 4 hours of work.
 As much as I need to be excited to â€œgo to workâ€ each morning, I need to be equally excited to leave work to go play.
 Turning off my computer to go wash the floor or clean the litter box doesnâ€™t cut it; I need to find something that is as luring as purple macramÃ©.

 I have a new 24 hours to choose how I spend it.

 How do you get back on track after having a less than productive day?

-Please join me on this 4-Hour Workday journey.If you enjoyed this post, consider buying me a cafe mocha.
+Please join me on this 4-Hour Workday journey.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.